jaz303/gooey/README.md

   - Raw pointers are used liberally.
 They should be replaced with smart pointers.
   - No consideration has yet been given whatsoever to setting the cursor.

+## Thoughts

+  - Should explore whether to make event-tapping 2-tiered, i.e. `WindowManager` taps events to `Window` then `Window` taps events to `View`.
+The same approach should be adopted for key events, when we have them.

 ## Limitations

   - Assumes ARGB32